davidecarrara98/davidecarrara98/README.md

 ---
 - ⚙️ Master of Science in Mathematical Engineering, Statistical Learning at Politecnico di Milano
-- 🌍 Erasmus semester at Chalmers University, Göteborg
+- 🌍 :SE: Erasmus semester at Chalmers University, Göteborg
 - 🎓 Bachelor of Science in Mathematical Engineering at Politecnico di Milano

 <br />